 The District's budget is prepared in accordance with California law and is based on the modified accrual basis of accounting.
 Over the course of the year, the District revises its budget based on updated financial information.
 The original budget, approved at the end of June for July 1, is based on May revised figures.
 In addition, the District revises its budget at First and Second Interim and any other time there are significant changes.

 CAPITAL ASSET AND DEBT ADMINISTRATION

 Capital Assets

-• Capital assets increased \$1,044,070 due primarily to building improvements.
+• Capital assets decreased \$570,792 due primarily to the depreciation expense.

 Long-Term Liabilities